 What kind of accommodation can I expect on the Limi Valley Trek?

 Accommodation on the Limi Valley Trek ranges from basic teahouses and guesthouses to camping in tents.
-The availability and quality of accommodation may vary depending on the season and location.
+The availability and quality of accommodations may vary depending on the season and location.

 What kind of food is available on the Limi Valley Trek?